Lobet Gott in seinen Reichen, BWV 11: 4

-Bach used the model for the alto aria also for the Agnus Dei of his Mass in B minor.
+Bach used the model for the alto aria of the Agnus Dei of his Mass in B minor.

 5

 The Evangelist continues the narration with the Ascension: "Und ward aufgehoben zusehends" (And He was apparently lifted up).

 6

 The first chorale, closing part 1, is the fourth stanza of "Du Lebensfürst, Herr Jesu Christ", written in 1641 by Johann Rist.
-The text "Nun lieget alles unter dir" (Now everything is subject to You) imagines Jesus in heaven, with the angels and elements serving him.
+The text "Nun lieget alles unter dir" (Now everything is subject to You) imagines Jesus in heaven, with the angels and elements serving him:

 It is composed as a four-part setting, with the instruments playing colla parte: oboes and violin I enforce the chorale tune, the flutes an octave higher, violin II plays with the alto, viola with the tenor, and the continuo with the bass.

 7

 The evangelist begins Part II, "Und da sie ihm nachsahen" (And as they watched), telling of two men in white gowns addressing the disciples.
-The two men are represented by tenor and bass in a duet.
+The two men are represented by tenor and bass in a duet, which begins in homophony and leads to a canon.